Notes on the Amaya HTML Editor

 What It Is:

-Amaya is an HTML editor.
-Its most important feature is that it can create and edit documents written in MathML, a language for creating mathematical content on the Web.
+Amaya also can create and edit documents written in MathML, a language for creating mathematical content on the Web.
 MathML is a subset of XML, a very exciting generalization of HTML which will be used by the next generation of Web browsers.

 Where to Get Amaya:

-Say you want to create a link to a URL u, using the hypertext link h.
-(The latter is what the user sees and clicks on, typically highlighted in blue.)
-Type h first, then highlight it by dragging the mouse from the start to the end of h.
-Then click the mouse on Links, then on Create or Change Link.
-Then click anywhere in the document screen.
+Say you want to create a link to an external URL u, using the hypertext link h.
+Type the text h first, then highlight it with the mouse.
+Then select Links, then Create or Change Link.
 A URL window will pop up; type the URL u in it.

 To "activate" a link, i.e. follow it to its destination, you need to double-click on it, rather than a single click as in an ordinary browser.
 The reason for this is that Amaya is mainly an editor, not a browser, so for editing purposes one uses a single click to move the mouse pointer within the document screen.